jeff-v-h/task-manager/README.md

 Heroku CLI will need to be installed to use the following method:

+1. Go into client directory and build frontend `npm run build` which will output static files into src/static-site.
-1. Ensure changes are merged to master branch
+2. Ensure changes are merged to master branch
-2. `git push heroku master`
+3. `git push heroku master`

 ## Authors